|My Favourite Planet > English > Europe > Greece > Attica > Athens > galleries > |

-Present to assist and cheer on with music are (l-r): Hermes, Apollo, Eileithyia (goddess of birth) and Ares.
+Athena springs "fully armed", with spear and shield, from the head of Zeus.
+Present to assist and cheer on with music are (left - right): Hermes, Apollo, Eileithyia (goddess of birth) and Ares.
 Beneath Zeus' throne is a winged figure, perhaps Nike.

 Source: lithograph made by A. Ray for Kaeppelin & Co.
 Published in Elite des monuments céramographiques: matériaux pour l'histoire des religions et des moeurs de l'antiquité by Charles Lenormant (1802-1859).
 Leleux, Paris, 1844-1861.

 In the numerous versions of this scene on ancient ceramics, various figures are shown beneath Zeus' throne.
 The small winged figure here has been labelled as "Sphinx", though similar vases more clearly show a winged female in human form.

 Birth of Athena on a cylindrical relief on a puteal (well-head), now in Madrid.